microsoft/gr-azure/README.md

 # Azure software radio Out of Tree Module

 The gr-azure Out of Tree (OOT) Module allows users to easily leverage Azure cloud resources from within a GNU Radio flowgraph.
 You can use this OOT module with your existing GNU Radio development environment, or within a VM in the cloud.
-Example use-cases involve storing and retrieving RF recordings from Blob (file) storage, communicating with [DIFI](https://dificonsortium.org/about/) devices from within GNU Radio, or creating complex cloud applications using Azure Event Hubs as a bridge between your flowgraph and [Azure services](https://azure.microsoft.com/en-us/services/).
+Example use-cases involve storing and retrieving RF recordings from Blob (file) storage or creating complex cloud applications using Azure Event Hubs as a bridge between your flowgraph and [Azure services](https://azure.microsoft.com/en-us/services/).
 We are excited to see what can be created by combining GNU Radio with the power and scalability of the cloud!

 For information on our GNU Radio developer VM available in Azure, see [this guide](docs/devvm.md).
 We also have a [set of tutorials](docs/tutorials.md) that use the developer VM and gr-azure.